Damaraland – the land of desert elephants and ancient rock engravings

 What to Expect from Damaraland?

-Practical Advice for the Traveller
+Practical Tips for the Traveller

 Best Time to Visit: Between May and October, when the days are dry and clear.